Qumulo/docs/_includes/content-reuse/cnq-guide/deployment-agnostic-cluster-persistent-storage.md

       * The `Apply complete!` message

-      * The names of the create S3 buckets
+      * The names of the created S3 buckets

       * Your deployment's unique name